||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “He has a holographic invite!” whispered Aglaope.

 Lingam regarded the man with renewed interest.
-He looked to be in his early twenties by Terran reckoning and had a neat goatee and shoulder-length hair cut in the latest fashion.
-The young man wore a green tunic, leather leggings and thigh-length boots in a style known as buccaneer fashion, complete with a plasma pistol wedged under his belt.
+He looked to be in his early twenties by Terran reckoning, his youthful features adorned with a neat goatee and shoulder-length hair cut in the latest fashion.
+He wore a green tunic, leather leggings and thigh-length boots in a style known as buccaneer fashion, complete with a plasma pistol wedged under his belt.
 Next to the gun was a plastic rectangle Lingam recognised as a much-prized holographic herald, an honour he had long sought but never received.

 “Damn young upstart!” he muttered.
 “Who does he think he is?”

 “He’s obviously someone,” his wife pointed out.
 “He wouldn’t be here otherwise.”

 Lingam watched as the young man moved around the room, switching from one partner to the next, most of whom he recognised as elderly widows belonging to the exclusive Yuanshi clique that were the last surviving original colonists from Earth.
 By the time the man came around again he was with another elderly dame, dancing at half tempo in recognition of his partner’s great age.

 “I had to kill him, of course,” the man was saying.
 “Anyone who speaks to my mother like that cannot hope to get away with it.”